opencog/atomese-simd/Design-G.md

 * Read priority and caching are possible.
 * Write mirroring and write sharding are possible.

+Some aspects are missing: ProxyNodes can only supplement AtomSpace contents; they do not provide any ability to hide existing Atoms, or to present an alternate view of an Atom, in the way that the layers do.
+The layering system provides a "view" of the AtomSpace.
+It has many of the same problematic issues that OverlayFS does, namely, complexity and performance.

 This suggests that Frames should be replaced by ProxyNodes.
 Which again elevates a StorageNode (this time, in the form of a Proxy) to be at the same conceptual level as the AtomSpace.
 So we now have three distinct "remote" operations: read, write and execute.

 ### Reinventing Cmputing?
-The rwx certainly make it feel like we're re-inventing computing.
+The `rwx` certainly make it feel like we're re-inventing computing.
 Lets take a closer look and make sure we are not missing anything.

 * The `rwx` perms on i370/s390 mainframes came with a storage key, granting specific access to different memory regions.
 Do we have